 Docker base images for Python

-If you'd like to build a Python custom runtime application from scratch, you can use this base image in a Dockerfile:
+If you'd like to build a Python custom runtime application from scratch, use a provided base image in your Dockerfile:

 |Runtime||Docker command||Equivalent Google

 |Python (2.7, 3.6 can be specified in the Dockerfile)||